binary-com/daily-report/_posts/en/2017-05-10-Yen-Extends-Losses.md

 Coming up today, we have ECB President Draghi speaking at 12.00.

-This is followed byb US import prices at 12.30 and crude oil inventories at 14.30.
+This is followed by US import prices at 12.30 and crude oil inventories at 14.30.

 We have the RBNZ cash rate at 21.00.

 ## Trade Idea

-The GBP/ JPY has continued its remarkable run, with minor gains again this morning.
+The GBP/JPY has continued its remarkable run, with minor gains again this morning.

 <img class="post-image" src="{{ site.url }}/images/2017-05-10_07-09-22.jpg" alt="{{ page.title }}" title="{{ page.title }}">